Be Fertility Aware

 Those interviewed talk briefly about how profit affects healthcare but this doesn’t overwhelm the main messages, and the film is sympathetic to healthcare providers wanting to do the right thing by their patients.

-1. Stay in bed to take your waking temperature!!
-The film shows the director standing up with a thermometer in her mouth.
-I'm sure there were reasons for this but can almost hear fertility awareness/natural family planning users crying “Nooo!!” when they see this.
-Your temperature changes once you get up and about.
-One of the advantage of fertility awareness is it means you have an official reason to stay in bed for a few more minutes.
-And you don't have to use a BBT thermometer.
-Here's more about taking your temperature.
+That said, please stay in bed to take your waking temperature!!
+The film shows a woman standing up with a thermometer in her mouth.
+I'm sure there were reasons for this but I can almost hear fertility awareness/natural family planning users crying “Nooo!!” when they see this.

 An extra safe way to use fertility awareness as contraception.